anaconda/anaconda-ident/README.md

 ### Anonymous token design

-These standard three tokens are design to ensure that they do not reveal identifying information about the user or the host.
+These standard three tokens are designed to ensure that they do not reveal identifying information about the user or the host.
 Specifically:

 - The client and session tokens are generated entirely from